jlaurens/synctex/test standalone/README.md

 # Automated tests of SyncTeX library and SyncTeX command line tool

 All the material related to automatic testing is gathered in this folder named `test standalone`.
 We have here two different kinds of tests: those that rely on TeX engines and those that do not.
 We have the `test_engine` directory for tests related to engines and the `test_library` directory for tests that are not related to engines.
 The former are generally based on the engine output whereas the latter are based on the `synctex-test` extented variant of `synctex`.

 These directories are not meant to have a counterpart in TeXLive sources.

-The `test_dev` folder is used during development of new features.
-It belongs the development process and should not be distributed.
-Comments below partly concern this folder.

 ## Structure

-Test units are logically gathered in first level subfolders of `test_engine` or `test_library` directories.
-The name of these subfolders are designated by `⟨suite⟩`.
-Each subfolder corresponds to one test unit and is designated by `⟨unit⟩`.
+Test units are logically gathered in subfolders of `test_engine` or `test_library` directories.
+The first level subfolders correspond to the year and are designated by `⟨year⟩`.
+The names of the second level subfolders are designated by `⟨suite⟩`.
+Each subsequent subfolder corresponds to one test unit and its name is designated by `⟨unit⟩`.

+Tests are inherited by year, in the sense that distribution for year `⟨year⟩` should pass tests for years `⟨year⟩`, `⟨year⟩`-1, `⟨year⟩`-2...
+Passing tests for `⟨year⟩`+1, `⟨year⟩`+2 is undefined.
+In case of breaking change, one test can simply override another: when a distribution could pass `⟨year⟩/⟨suite⟩/⟨unit⟩` and `⟨year'⟩/⟨suite⟩/⟨unit⟩`, only the most recent test is checked, the older ones are ignored.

+By convention, the `2222` year is used for developing new features of fixes.
+It denotes the "forthcoming" distribution.
+The contents is specific to one developer and is not shared.

 ## Declaration in `meson.build`